Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Existence results for HAR processes

-with the convention that $\sup(\varnothing) = -\infty$. \end{itemize} Finite initial conditions are not necessarily integrable and vice versa.

-\begin{assumption}[$\noexplbis$]\hypertarget{noexplbis}{} Parameters $\model$ satisfy assumption \Cnoexplbis\ if for all $m\in\M$ the link function $\Phi^m$ is Lipschitz, ie $L_m <\infty$, and for all $m,m'\in\M$, for all $p\in\Pg$ the functions $h^m_{m'}, \ h^m_p$ are in $L^1_{loc}$. \end{assumption} Theorem \ref{th3.4} applies to finite initial conditions under assumption \Cnoexplbis$[\model]$.
-The proof is almost exactly the same as explained in Remark \ref{rmk8.1}.
-Assumption \Cnoexplbis$[\model]$ matches the classical criterion of non explosion of linear Hawkes processes with empty initial condition: the interacting functions are $L^1_{loc}$, see \cite{bacry_limit_2013}.
-This criterion naturally extends to nonlinear Hawkes process by assuming in addition that the link functions, here the $\Phi^m$, are Lipschitz.
+Theorem \ref{th3.4} applies with finite initial conditions and $\Lf^1_{loc}/\mathrm{L}^{1,n_p}_{\infty,loc}$ assumptions instead of $\Lf^1/\Ld{n_p}$.
+The proof is the same except that one has to adapt \eqref{CI fini 1}, \eqref{CI fini 2}, \eqref{CI fini 3} and \eqref{CI fini 4}.
+If $\Pg = \varnothing$, the $\Lf^1_{loc}$ assumption matches the classical criterion of non-explosion of linear Hawkes processes with empty initial condition: interaction functions are $\Lf^1_{loc}$, see Lemma 1 \cite{bacry_limit_2013}.
+This criterion naturally extends to nonlinear Hawkes process by assuming in addition Lipschitz link functions.